afunnydev/tinysociety/content/articles/2018-09-18-how-to-save-money-when-building-your-tiny-house.md

 ---
-title: How to save money when building your Tiny House
+title: How To Save Money When Building Your Tiny House
 slug: how-to-save-money-when-building-your-tiny-house
 author: kristen
 overlay: false